statico/protoc-gen-go-mcp/README.md

 This directly connects the MCP handler to the connectrpc client, requiring zero boilerplate.

+## Compatibility

+OpenAI imposes some limitations, because it does not support JSON Schema features like additionalProperties, anyOf, oneOf.
+Use the protoc opt `openai_compat=true` (false by default) to make the generator emit OpenAI compatible schemas.

 ## ⚠️ Limitations

 - No interceptor support (yet).
 Registering with a gRPC server bypasses interceptors.